the349/nodeingOS/README.md

 ## Welcome to nodeingOS
-It is written in nodejs, python, bash, and java so it is based on nodejs and linux
+It is written in nodejs and python so it is based on nodejs and linux
 ## how to install
 Open the terminal and type: